Katie Burrell, LMSW

 Katie is a Licensed Master Social Worker with over 15 years experience in the field of social work.

 Katie’s areas of specialty include individuals struggling with depression, anxiety, shame, guilt and regret.
 She is a strong believer in building on strengths and inner resources.
 She provides a therapeutic relationship that is warm, encouraging, and nonjudgmental.

 “What we don’t need in the midst of struggle is shame for being human” – Brene Brown

-I have practiced in the field of social worker for over 15 years.
-As a social worker, I have spent my career listening and helping clients to make change.
-I primarily work with adults.
-I particularly enjoy working with individuals who are struggling with anxiety; specifically surrounding life changes (parenthood, relationship changes, grief and loss and adjusting to young adulthood).
-Depression and anxiety symptoms increase when what we picture our ideal life to look like becomes further and further from our actual reality.
-I work with individuals on accepting the reality of life; that pain and change are inevitable.
-We have the power to respond to our pain and heal it.
-Together we will work to help you see hope again.
+I have practiced in the field of social work for over 15 years.
+As a social worker, I have spent my career listening and helping clients to make meaningful change.
+I enjoy working with individuals who are struggling with anxiety; specifically surrounding life transitions (parenthood, relationship changes, grief and loss and adjusting to young adulthood).

 Cognitive Behavioral Therapy